 The Boring Machine

-WARNING: this gets detailed and somewhat graphic for the imagination.
-Please read THROUGH IT before reading this post.
+*WARNING: This gets detailed and somewhat graphic for the imagination.
+Please read the post “Through it” before reading this post.

-When the police came shortly after I had called them I went out with them.
+When the police came shortly after I had called them, I went out with them.
 They sternly, once the door was open, told me to go inside the house.
-I’m told it was messy and I didn’t look and I’m glad that I didn’t look.
+I’m told it was messy; I didn’t look and I’m glad that I didn’t look.
 The shed had to be sanitized and most everything in there was lost.

 The police were required to check for criminal activity but there was none.
-They came into the house and there I sat on the sofa stunned and wondering how he could have done this.
+They came into the house and there I sat on the sofa, stunned, and wondering how he could have done this.
 As I mentioned before, this was a shock, trauma, and a bunch of other stuff all rolled into an afternoon that I had never wanted to have to live through.
 The police were respectful, kind, and that is all I felt while dealing with them.
 I was actually able, and I don’t know how, to ask what he’d done.
-Jon had told me years earlier that he’d decided on a method that would be decisive, swift and not be too painful.
-The officer told me that at the most he had one second of pain and three seconds till death would have come.
+Jon had told me years earlier that he’d decided on a method that would be decisive, swift, and not too painful.
+The officer told me that at the most, he had one second of pain and three seconds till death would have come.
 He did not use a gun.

 I share all of this because I had to begin from this point and go forward.
 I’m grateful that I had been spared the trauma of finding him.
 I was lucky that way.

 What is the Boring Machine now sending out on the conveyor belt to be dumped into the earth?
-Pain, deep pain, loss, sadness, questions of did I do my best and did I do enough.
+Pain, deep pain, loss, sadness, questions of whether I did my best and enough.
 Could I have done things better?
-And in typing these words the tears return.
+And, in typing these words, the tears return.
 The answer is YES!
-But it was, and is enough.
+But it was, and is, enough.
 Maybe that is what haunts so many people in this situation.
 This might be the hardest of all the questions to resolve.
-I was lucky because Jon and I had spoken about our relationship and he recognized, and told me that I’d done enough.
+I was lucky because Jon and I had spoken about our relationship and he recognized, and told me, that I’d done enough.
 Yet doubts still come because that is the nature of this beast.

-Personally I don’t think that you can remain sane and complete the act of suicide.
+Personally, I don’t think that you can remain sane and complete the act of suicide.
 I say that because I do know what it required for Jon to go to the place where he could complete suicide.
 It wasn’t a calm place.
-He had once told me that if he could ever bring himself to complete the act he’d have to take himself to a place of hate for me.
+He had once told me that if he could ever bring himself to complete the act, he’d have to take himself to a place of hate for me.
 That is what he did.
-For less than four minutes he took himself to a place of hate that enabled him to separate from all that was good, kind, dear and loving to himself.
-Having committed such an act towards me he could no longer live because it went against his value system.
-If you are reading this and saying to yourself that this is crazy-making you are correct; it was, and it is.
-BUT, for him it worked.
-In those four minutes he managed to alienate me in a way that I couldn’t imagine.
+For less than four minutes, he took himself to a place of hate that enabled him to separate from all that was good, kind, dear, and loving to him.
+Having committed such an act towards me, he could no longer live, because it went against his value system.
+If you are reading this and saying to yourself that this is crazy-making, you are correct; it was, and it is.
+BUT, for him, it worked.
+In those four minutes, he managed to alienate me in a way that I couldn’t imagine.
 It worked; I wanted nothing to do with him.

 This does not mean that everyone who completes suicide takes themselves to a place of hate for those who they love.
 I don’t think most souls who complete or attempt suicide would think in this manner.
 There is some evidence that points to those who attempt and complete suicide having tears in their eyes.
 That tells me that they don’t go where Jon went.

 I am left holding a life that is shattered by an act that, when you pause to think about, causes an existential crisis for everyone involved.
 How could he go to that ultimate place and contemplate such an act?
 How do I deal with all the crap that gets pushed out by coping with this issue?
-Maybe the hardest of all is: what can a friend or family member say to make it better?
+Maybe the hardest of all is this: What can a friend or family member say to make it better?

 My one huge DON’T is this: Don’t abandon them because you don’t know what to say.
 Say you love them, say you care, SAY SOMETHING!

-Each of these deaths causes us to go to a place of time standing still or ‘the bubble”.
-While the rest of the universe continues on with life we are stopped mid-track in whatever place it is we are.
-We do what must be done to either bury or cremate, we plan a funeral, memorial service or wake.
-Most importantly we gather as family, friends, colleagues and we grieve, celebrate, eat, drink, laugh and cry.
-After the service and immediate mourning period we exit the bubble to play catch up and realize that life moves on.
-We might be in slow motion for a while but we do move forward.
+Each of these deaths causes us to go to a place of time standing still, or ‘the bubble.”
+While the rest of the universe continues on with life, we are stopped midtrack in whatever place it is we are.
+We do what must be done to either bury or cremate, we plan a funeral, memorial service, or wake.
+Most importantly, we gather as family, friends, and colleagues, and we grieve, celebrate, eat, drink, laugh, and cry.
+After the service and immediate mourning period, we exit the bubble to play catch-up, and realize that life moves on.
+We might be in slow motion for a while, but we do move forward.

-With the death of an older relative or parent you know it’s coming.
-With younger deaths we may or may not know that they will die; but we may have time to prepare for it thus making it somewhat easier.
+With the death of an older relative or parent, you know it’s coming.
+With younger deaths we may or may not know that they will die, but we may have time to prepare for it, making it somewhat easier.
 Traumatic deaths are an entirely different thing altogether.

-Heaped on top of the normal grief and pain, you have trauma, loss, anger, rage, questioning, disbelief, guilt and this can go on for months.
+Heaped on top of the normal grief and pain, you have trauma, loss, anger, rage, questioning, disbelief, and guilt, and this can go on for months.
 I must also say that I haven’t exhausted the list of what someone who deals with traumatic death deals with.
-The bubble either explodes, crashes in, or it remains forever.
+The bubble either explodes, implodes, or it remains forever.